 You need to register your company with Companies House in the UK.
 Companies House is the Registrar of Companies in the UK.
 It is an official government agency.
 It is an Executive Agency of the Department for Business, Innovation and Skills (BIS).
 All UK limited companies and Limited Liability Partnerships and overseas companies with a place of business in the UK are legally registered with Companies House.

-So, are you ready for your company formation in the UK?
-You might be thinking that registering a limited company will be a tedious process, but, it is much simpler especially when A to Z Accountants is with you!
-We can assist you in registering your company and offer a wide range of financial services for supporting your business.
+You might be thinking that registering a limited company will be a tedious process, but, it is much simpler especially when our company formation accountants are with you!
+We can assist you in registering your company, provide quality company formation advice and offer a wide range of financial services for supporting your business.